mkalidev/crumpy-game/README.md

 1. Connect your Web3 wallet when prompted
 2. Sign the authentication message (no gas fee required)
+3. A new game session will automatically start on the smart contract
-3. Use arrow keys or on-screen buttons to move tiles
+4. Use arrow keys or on-screen buttons to move tiles
-4. Merge tiles with the same number to create higher values
+5. Merge tiles with the same number to create higher values
-5. Try to reach 2405!
+6. Try to reach 2405!
-6. Earn points based on your score (1 point per 100 score)
+7. Earn points on MongoDB (1 point per 100 score) and on-chain rewards via the contract
+8. When the game ends, your score is automatically recorded on the blockchain
+9. Claim your rewards when you're ready (gas fee required for claiming)

 ## API Endpoints